AzureAD/microsoft-authentication-cli/README.md

 ---

 `AzureAuth` is a CLI wrapper for performing AAD Authentication.
-It makes use of [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for authentication and [MSAL Extensions](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet) for caching.
+It makes use of [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for authentication and caching.

 The CLI is designed for authenticating and returning an access token for public client AAD applications.
 This acts like a credential provider for Azure Devops and any other [public client app](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-applications).